 The default values for these options are also set in the rmake script itself, and this script can easily be changed.
-In this way, the default settings can easily be set up to suit an individual user.
+In this way, the default settings can be set up to suit an individual user.
+However, if a user is simultaneously undertaking a collection of different experiments, it is better practice to set the values of key parameters in a script file, as the values of environmental variables, as suggested in the previous paragraph.